The Confirmation Url Is Invalid or Has Already Been Used Please Signup Again

 Burn down upwardly the app, and navigate to http://localhost:5000/annals.
 And then annals with an email address that you have access to.
 If all went well, yous should accept an email in your inbox that looks something similar this:

 Click the URL and you should exist taken to http://localhost:5000/.
-Make certain that the user is in the database, the 'confirmed' field is True
+Make certain that the user is in the database, the 'confirmed' field is True, and in that location is a datetime associated with the confirmed_on field.

 Dainty!